 Instead, let’s put more information into the test name.
 When a test fails, I want to know three things:

-I have adopted this naming convention, with slight changes:
+I have adopted this unit test naming convention, with slight changes:

 All told, I apply Roy Osherove’s template to yield test names that look like this: